seahoop/SnakeProject/README.md

 1. When snake hit an wall ```You Have Lost``` block shows up, game pause snake length shows when it hit the wall, and restart button shows up.
 2. When the snake fill all 20*20 ```You have won``` block show up, game pause, length shows, and restart button shows up.
 3. when the snake collide with own body ```You Have Lost``` block shows up, game pause snake length shows when it hit the wall, and restart button shows up.

+# Self Paced Schedule(june 22nd due date )
+## June 13 Friday
+- Finish planning or README.md file

+## June 14, 15
+- Finish html and css structure (use Grid)

+## June 16
+- Start scaffolding the javscript

+## june 17, 18, 19
+- Add in functionalities and test functionalities.

+## June 20
+- Test out functionalities and find bugs, and fix them

+## June 21
+- Deploy game and test out all aspect of the game, then fix all final bugs.

+## June 22
+- Ready for Presentation